Essential oils smell wonderful, but did you know you can use essential oils for cleaning? They make terrific anti-bacterial and all-purpose cleaners.

 - Use rosemary essential oil when you need to stay focused.
 Combine 3 drops peppermint and 3 drops rosemary oils and diffuse.

-Tea Tree Oil (get it here) is pretty versatile.
+Tea Tree Oil is pretty versatile.
 It fights germs, bacteria, and viruses.

-Peppermint oil (get it here) has a cool, invigorating scent and its antibacterial properties make it a great addition to any type of spray cleaners.
+Peppermint oil has a cool, invigorating scent, and its antibacterial properties make it a great addition to any type of spray cleaner.

 - Use peppermint essential oil for helping to deter ants and spiders.
 Mix 45 drops of peppermint oil with 1 cup of rubbing alcohol in a spray bottle.
 Shake well and spray it along any cracks and crevices in your home where you see bugs.

-Eucalyptus (get it here) is a natural germicide and dust mite buster.
+Eucalyptus is a natural germicide and dust mite buster.

 - Use eucalyptus essential oil for cleaning your mattress.
 Mix 10 drops with 1/2 cup baking soda, sprinkle over the entire mattress, then vacuum.